sunny092020/agentic_frameworks/autogen/README.md

 3. Type your message in the form and click "Submit" to start a conversation with the AutoGen agents

 4. View the responses and continue the conversation as needed

+5. Select your preferred LLM provider (OpenAI, LM Studio, or DeepSeek R1) in the examples page

 ### Customization